assaf/zombie/doc/API.md

 Evaluates the CSS selector against the document (or context node) and return an element.

-### browser.querySelector(selector) : Element

-Select a single element (first match) and return it.
-This is a shortcut that calls `querySelector` on the document.

-### browser.querySelectorAll(selector) : NodeList

-Select multiple elements and return a static node list.
-This is a shortcut that calls `querySelectorAll` on the document.

 ### browser.text(selector, context?) : String

 Returns the text contents of the selected elements.